LynNor1/PaintByNumber_OCR/README.md

 - tessdata (contains the English training data you need, though I used the training data installed by homebrew)
 - test

 The Tess4J folder is configured as a NetBeans project.
 In NetBeans, you can load the Tess4J folder as a project.
 In theory, you should be able to run the JUnit tests by right-clicking on the project icon and select "Test...".
-However, I could not get this to run on either my Mac or my PC, even when I added `-Dtest-sys-prop.java.library.path=lib/win32-x86-64` and `-Djava.library.path=lib/win32-x86-64` to the "Run" "VM Options:" in the Project Properties.
-(Prior example is for the PC).
-I also tried using the full path to the library folder and that also did not work.
+This worked flawlessly on my PC as long as I did not store the Tess4J folder on my OneDrive folder (which has spaces in the full path name).
+I'm not sure if it was the spaces in the folder that mattered or if the fact that it was stored in the cloud that mattered.

-However on my Mac, I was able to get Tess4J and Tesseract to work without having to set up the java.library.path on the JVM command line.
-Somehow by using homebrew on my Mac, my system can automatically find the libtesseract.dylib without my needing to set the VM Options.
-However, it cannot find the .dylib when I try to run the JUnit tests on my Mac.
-I may have to do something similar on my PC to get this to work (i.e. install Tesseract separately and set the system path to find it automatically).
+On my Mac, Tess4J does not contain the appropriate native libraries.
+But I was able to install tesseract using homebrew.
+So I am able to use the Java interfaces from Tess4J with the tesseract native libraries in homebrew without having to set up the java.library.path on the JVM command line.
+(I'm probably also using a conveniently compatible version of tesseract).
+I was not able to run the JUnit tests on my Mac for some reason because it could not find the native libraries.
+I have not pursued fixing this problem because my code was working.

 ## Tesseract Example in Java / NetBeans
 Here is a quick example of how to use Tesseract OCR in Java.
 You can create this sample program within the Tess4J Netbeans project and see if it will run.